-When you study for an Architectural Drafting and Design Associate of Occupational Studies (AOS) Degree, you’ll be opening up numerous career pathways that will be hugely rewarding in both a personal and professional sense.
+When you study at Computer-Aided Drafting School, you’ll be opening up numerous career pathways that will be hugely rewarding in both a personal and professional sense.
 If you’re currently learning more about the programs offered by ITI Technical College, then you will likely be interested in some of the careers that could be on the horizon.

 Drafting Education to Become a Mechanical Drafter